Trials hope to teach kea to avoid 1080 by giving them a tummy ache

 A 2019 report describes anthraquinone as causing “mild gut discomfort, leading to gagging behaviour, and sometimes vomiting,” while d-pulegone, a primary repellent, provides taste and smell cues.

-If aversion training repellent methods are proven to reduce the risk to kea, they will be added to DOC’s Code of Practice for use of 1080 in kea habitat, Morton said.
+If aversion training repellent methods were proven to reduce the risk to kea, they would be added to DOC’s Code of Practice for use of 1080 in kea habitat, Morton said.